PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(circle_area(2.1), math.pi * 2.1**2)
 ```

 One can see that we wrote a class that derives from `unittest.TestCase`.
 We then write one unit tests composed of three assert methods to check cases where the radius is greater than or equal to zero.
+Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.

 Your test within the class must begin with `test_`.
 Unit tests will be ignored if they don't follow that convention, which is good if you need a helper method for one of the test functions.

-For all the different assert methods see the documentation.
-Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.

-Note that this is an example of white box testing where we can inspect the code that we are writing the tests for.
-Black box testing is when tests are written when the code is not available.
-Test-driven development is an example of black box testing since the tests are written before the code is written.
+Note that this is an example of *white box testing* where we can inspect the code that we are writing the tests for. *Black box testing* is when tests are written when the code is not available.
+Test-driven development is an example of black box testing since the tests are written before the code exists.

 We now have two files: